Why Most Leadership Programs Don’t Change Behavior

 Leadership Development Has to Reach Beyond the Individual

-Leadership development that creates real change cannot focus only on the individual leader.
+Leadership development that creates real change cannot focus only on one person.

 Yes, self-awareness matters.
 A great deal.

-But even when a leader is trying to change, the environment around them often pulls them back into familiar patterns.
+But even when people are trying to change, the environment around them often pulls them back into familiar patterns.

-If the team around that person is misaligned, or the organization keeps rewarding unhealthy behavior, individual growth can only go so far.
+If teams are misaligned or organizations continue rewarding unhealthy behavior, individual growth can only go so far.

 That’s why the strongest leadership development efforts strengthen three things at once: